Tiinker

 Q. What are the main technologies used behind this start-up?

-A. The recepie is secret, but it's developed with C++, python, MySQL and Javascript.
+A. The recipe is secret, but it's developed with C++, Python, MySQL and Javascript.

-Q. What has been the most easy to use, out of box and helpful technology?
+Q. What has been the easiest to use, out of the box and most helpful technology?

 A. Cherrypy web server.

-Q. Are you using lot of open source tool sets for this?
+Q. Are you using a lot of open-source tool sets for this?

-A. Yep, Python, Cherrypy, MySQL, Apache are all open source
+A. Yep, Python, Cherrypy, MySQL, and Apache are all open source

 Q. What is your operating environment (operating system) and what type of database you are using?